 An extremely versatile player, Chapman is adept at “British-style” finger picking as well as Delta blues and slide, and his voice has a weathered, oak-y quality like a well-aged single malt whisky.
 That quality comes across markedly on the terrific “Sometimes,“ a visceral examination of life’s ups and downs with some nifty fretwork.
 Chapman can also get down and dirty on the axe, such as on the tribute to fellow fingerpicker and seminal acoustic guitarist John Fahey on “Fahey’s Flag,” a gut-bucket, slide blues workout.
 “Ponchatoula,” by contrast, is a peaceful, lullaby-ish interlude.

-If you’ve never heard Chapman previously, this album is a great place to start.
+If, like me, you’ve never heard Chapman previously, this album is a great place to start.
 Then, you can go back to a substantial catalog, including celebrated albums such as 1970’s Fully Qualified Survivor, voted by legendary British DJ John Peel as his favorite record of the year.
+I’m looking forward to more discoveries.